12 Reasons to Purchase Our Geodesic Chicken Coop Kits

 You need a farm tractor, an ATV,

-or a team of mules to move these chicken coops, and you will find it is more trouble than it is worth to move
+or a team of mules to move these coops, and you will find it is more trouble than it is worth to move

 your coop every day.
 You need a lightweight Geodesic Chicken Coop to encourage you to move your chickens every day.